Zinc is a trace element that's important in helping the body to make new cells, process food and heal wounds.

 - Side effects.
 Zinc supplements can irritate the stomach and mouth.
 Zinc lozenges can alter your sense of smell and taste for a few days.
 If taken long term, zinc lozenges may lower copper levels in the body.
 Zinc sprays have been associated with a loss of smell, which may be permanent.

 - Interactions.
-Zinc may interact with some medicines such as contraceptive pills and some antibiotics.
+Zinc may interact with some drugs such as contraceptive pills and some antibiotics.
 Zinc can also interact with other supplements such as calcium, magnesium, copper and iron.
-If you take daily medicine or supplements, ask your GP about taking zinc.
+If you take daily medication or supplements, ask your GP about taking zinc.

 - Risks.
 People who are allergic to zinc, have HIV or have haemochromatosis should not take zinc supplements without talking to their doctor first.
 Too much zinc can cause fever, cough, nausea, reduced immune function, mineral imbalances, cholesterol changes and other issues.
 In pregnant women, high doses may harm the foetus.